mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 2. Bottom-Up (code-first) UI approach

 Hence it is the language of choice to make this project.
 Moreover: it is one of the most prominent languages today, without any sign of stopping in popularity, coveted by both companies and public institutions and it is also widely used in research, from data science to cyber security to machine learning and AI.
+Lastly, thanks to it being an interpreted language, considerable time during program development should be saved because no compilation and linking is necessary. \
+The interpreter can be used interactively, which makes it easy to experiment with features of the language, to write throw-away programs, or to test functions during bottom-up program development.